Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 #### Windows

-On Windows, CMake will inspect the users registry, which is most easily edited using Powershell.
+On Windows, CMake will inspect the user's registry database, which is most easily edited using Powershell.
 Let's say we installed clFFT under `C:\Program Files\clMath\clFFT\2.12.2`

 ```Powershell
 New-Item HKCU:\SOFTWARE\Kitware\CMake\Packages